mfukushim/map-traveler-mcp/README.md

 Setup is simple if you use the Docker version to launch a container and access it.

 https://github.com/danielgatis/rembg?tab=readme-ov-file#usage-as-a-docker

+#### Use Turso libsql API for configuration database

+If you want to use the cloud API Turso libsql (https://turso.tech/libsql) without having a local sqlite file, sign up for Turso and allocate a sqlite database (paid, free tier available).
+This add-in will automatically configure (migrate) the database.
+MT_TURSO_URL = turso db URL
+MT_TURSO_TOKEN = turso db access token

+#### Use Cloud API for rembg

+Local settings around rembg are complicated no matter what method you use, but we have added settings for the paid cloud rembg (https://withoutbg.com/).
+> Note: There is a small free trial available, but please be aware that this is a commercial API and is quite expensive (about 0.1 euros per image).

+MT_REMBG_WO_KEY = withoutbg access token

 #### When using external ComfyUI (for more advanced users)